The Best Chocolate Tart

 Butter a 20 cm pie tin, then press pieces of dough evenly to form the base (extra dough can be frozen for later use.)

-Chill for another 20-30 minutes in the freezer, then bake in a preheated oven at 180°C for about 15 minutes until golden and dry.
+Chill for another 20-30 minutes in the freezer, then bake in a preheated oven at 180°C for about 15 minutes until golden.

 Heat cream with vanilla seeds and pod (if using) until simmering, then pour over chocolate.
 Let stand for 10-12 minutes, then whisk until smooth.